-Possible Compensation from a Hit-and-Run That You Could Recover
+Possible Compensation that You Could Recover

-If you bring a lawsuit, then you may be able to collect compensation for the above losses, as well as:
+If you can identify the other driver, you can file a personal injury lawsuit against them.
+You could collect compensation for the above losses, as well as:

 - Pain and suffering

-- Other accident-related losses
+- Other non-economic losses

 Call or text Chalik & Chalik (855) 529-0269